esp-rs/no_std-training/README.md

 # no_std training

+[!WARNING]
+This training is currently out of date.
+We are working on a re-write in the [`feat/overhaul`](https://github.com/esp-rs/no_std-training/tree/feat/overhaul) branch.

 [![CI](https://github.com/esp-rs/no_std-training/actions/workflows/ci.yml/badge.svg)](https://github.com/esp-rs/no_std-training/actions/workflows/ci.yml)

 This repository contains Training Material for learning to use Embedded Rust with `no_std` with the Espressif ESP32-C3.